dagger/dagger/ci/mage/README.md

+> [!WARNING]
+>
-This directory contains the legacy mage scripts for running dagger's CI.
+> This directory contains legacy mage scripts for running dagger's CI.
+> The only real changes that should be made in here are *removing* them.